Table of Contents

 As a general rule, higher bit depth and sample rates will mean higher audio quality in your files.
 This is the same regardless of whether your file format is FLAC or WAV.

-The audio software takes a number of bits of information from the audio file during the sampling process.
+The audio software takes several bits of information from the audio file during the sampling process.
 This is where the bit depth measurement comes into play.

 The higher the number of bits, the better the sound quality will translate from file to software.